 The word 'settlement' wrongly implies that Australia was settled peacefully.
-It ignores the reality of Indigenous peoples' lands being stolen from them on the basis of the legal fiction of terra nullius.
-It also denies Indigenous peoples' resistance.
-Many non-Indigenous Australians prefer the term 'settlers' as it depicts colonisers in a more positive light, however using this term perpetuates the myth that European occupation of Australia was peaceful.
+It ignores the reality of First Nations People's lands being stolen from them on the basis of the legal fiction of terra nullius.
+It also denies resistance from First Nations Peoples..
+Many non-Indigenous Australians prefer the term 'settlers' as it depicts colonisers in a more positive light; however, using this term perpetuates the myth that European occupation of this continent was peaceful.
 It's worth noting that words like 'invasion' can be divisive and prompt a strong defensive or aggressive response from non-Indigenous Australians.

 The words 'settlement' and 'settlers' are used in the Australian Curriculum.
 When writing text related to this it's appropriate to match the terminology to the Australian Curriculum.
-This provides an opportunity to explain that settlement wasn't a peaceful process that happened without Indigenous resistance.
+This provides an opportunity to explain that settlement wasn't a peaceful process that happened without resistance from First Nations Peoples.